-She was the Artistic Director for Ballet Pacifica from 1988-2003.
-During her tenure, Ms. Lynch established Ballet Pacifica as Orange County’s leading professional dance company and one of the area’s top performing arts organizations.
+Ms. Lynch was the Artistic Director for Ballet Pacifica from 1988-2003.
+During her tenure, she established Ballet Pacifica as Orange County’s leading professional dance company and one of the area’s top arts organizations.
 Among her innovative trademark programs was the Pacifica Choreographic Project.
-Under Ms. Lynch’s direction, the company worked with forty choreographers, premiered more than forty new ballets and restaged some of America’s most beloved classics by George Balanchine, Antony Tudor and Choo San Goh.
+Under Lynch’s direction, the company worked with forty choreographers, premiered more than forty new ballets and restaged some of America’s most beloved classics by George Balanchine, Antony Tudor and Choo San Goh.
 Ms. Lynch has choreographed new ballets for Sacramento Ballet, Ballet Pacifica, Festival Ballet Theatre, Nashville Ballet, BalletMet (Columbus, OH), Dance Collage (Hermosillo, Mexico), Academies of Ballet in Philippines (Manila), Singapore Dance Theatre and the University of California Irvine.